malmgrenola/feed-us/README.md

 - As a user, I would like to find a recepie and add it to the week planning so that I can get an week overview of what is for dinner.
 - As a user, I would like to get an automated shopping list based on my weekly schedule, so I know what to buy in the store.
 - As a user, I should be able to add items to the shoppinglist so I dont miss buying other items in the store.
+- As a user, I should be able to tick off items when Im in the store so I know what I have left to find.
+- As a user, I would like to send my shopping list as an email to my fellow, so I dont have todo all shopping myself.
 - ...

 ### Wireframes